gebirgslok/BricklinkSharp/README.md

 	- Assembly Informational File Version: 1.0.0-\<build time\>+\<build date\>

 ### 0.6.0
- - New method on *IBricklinkClient*: GetPartImageForColor.
+ - New method on *IBricklinkClient*: **GetPartImageForColor**.
 Builds and returns the image URL for a specific part number / color ID.
- - New helper method on *IBricklinkClient*: EnsureImageUrlScheme.
+ - New helper method on *IBricklinkClient*: **EnsureImageUrlScheme**.
 Adds (ensures) an URI scheme on image URLs returned by the Bricklink API.

 ### 0.5.0
  - Coupons